Ä¢¹½ÊÓÆµÍø

 • Maintain communication with CWI by keeping the Office of Student Engagement informed of planned activities and any potential problems or violations.

-Types of Infractions:
+Types of Infractions

 Potential infractions fall under three categories*: